yyc12345/BallanceBlenderHelper/docs/docs/en/bme-adder.md

 # Add Floor

+!!! info "Not latest version"
+    This translated page is not the latest version because the modification of source page.
+Please see source page of the latest version.

 ## Start Generating

 In the 3D view, click `Add - Floors` to expand the Add Floors menu.
 The menu is shown below.